Open-Gea/Open-Gea/BACKGROUND.md

 ## Origins in Call for Code

-In 2021, the YvY project (Gea project is the open source version) was a regional finalist for IBM Call For Code, a program that invites software developers and innovators around the world to combat climate change with technology, in which it provides support for project development to each selected organization.
+In 2021, the YvY project (Open Gea is the open source version) was a regional finalist for IBM Call For Code, a program that invites software developers and innovators around the world to combat climate change with technology, in which it provides support for project development to each selected organization.
 Plan21 along with Heifer International and The Nature Conservancy was part of the IBM Sustainability Accelerator, a program that applies IBM technologies, helping populations especially vulnerable to environmental threats, including climate change, extreme weather and pollution.

 ## The process: